pimterry/loglevel/README.md

   This disables all logging below the given level, so that after a log.setLevel("warn) call log.warn("something") or log.error("something") will output messages, but log.info("something") will not.

   This can take either a log level name or 'silent' (which disables everything) in one of a few forms:
-  * As a string, like 'error' (case-insensitive)
-  * As a log level from the internal levels list, e.g. log.levels.SILENT
+  * As a log level from the internal levels list, e.g. log.levels.SILENT <- for type safety
+  * As a string, like 'error' (case-insensitive) <- for a reasonable practical balance
-  * As a numeric index from 0 (trace) to 5 (silent).
+  * As a numeric index from 0 (trace) to 5 (silent) <- deliciously terse, and more easily programmable (...although, why?)

+  Where possible the loglevel will be persisted as a session cookie on the current domain.
+If cookies are not available in the current environment (i.e. in Node) this step will be skipped.

-  **log.setLevel() will throw an error if you attempt to set the level to a non-silent level and there is no console available.** If you do want to explicitly change the default log level from warn in your codebase you should do so in a try/catch.
+  It is expected that log.setLevel() will be manually called during debugging and similar, and as such you should note that **log.setLevel() will throw an error if you attempt to set the level to a non-silent level and there is no console available.** If you do want to explicitly change the default log level from warn in your codebase you should do so in a try/catch.
 Failing setLevel calls due to a missing console are equivalent to log.setLevel("silent"), which never fails.

 * `log.enableAll()` and `log.disableAll()` methods.